muyangren907/flask_tg/readthedocs/quick-references/faq.rst

 event.chat or event.sender is None
 ==================================

-Telegram doesn't always send this information in order to save bandwidth.
+dxdmgch doesn't always send this information in order to save bandwidth.
 If you need the information, you should fetch it yourself, since the library won't do unnecessary work unless you need to: